jenmiraba/Chatbot_ChatGPT_CustomKnowledge/README.md

 This project uses the following libraries:

-**pandas:** A library for data manipulation and analysis.
+**pandas:** for data manipulation and analysis.
 We used it to load and manipulate the World Cup 2022 data.

-**re**: A regular expression library used to extract and clean the text data for training the GPT model.
+**re**: to extract and clean the text data for training the GPT model.

-**gradio:** A user interface library for creating interactive web applications.
-We used it to create an easy-to-use interface for the AI chat.
+**gradio:** user interface library for creating interactive web applications, used to create an easy-to-use interface for the AI chat.

-**langchain:** A Python library that provides an easy-to-use interface for working with the OpenAI GPT-3 API.
+**langchain:** python library for working with the OpenAI GPT-3 API.
 We used it to generate responses from the AI chat.

 **gpt_index:** library that can be used to create a searchable index of chat logs, customer service interactions, or product reviews, among other things.